-People should be encouraged to make voluntary contributions to superannuation wherever possible, especially those on low incomes or with broken work patterns.
+The previous government reduced the Coalition's co-contribution scheme.
+However, people should be encouraged to make voluntary contributions to superannuation wherever possible, especially those on low incomes or with broken work patterns.
 The co-contribution scheme had evidenced some success in this area.